KornelDylski/vue-unit-test-generator/README.md

   -h --help          # show this message and quit
-  -n --name          # set custom name for spec file -d --testDir       # relative directory where spec file will be placed, default "__tests__" -o --omitTests     # will not add initial tests in "describe()" section -v --verbose       # print extracted data used for mocking --template         # set path to custom hygen.io template --dry              # dry run
+  -n --name          # set custom name for spec file -d --testDir       # relative directory where spec file will be placed, default "__tests__" -a --addTests      # will add initial tests schemas in "describe()" section -v --verbose       # print extracted data used for mocking --template         # set path to custom hygen.io template --dry              # dry run